 3. General Anesthesia

-In extreme cases, a vet may choose to anesthetize a cat in order to groom them effectively.
-This may be used if a longhaired cat with extremely matted hair has been rescued, and they need a significant amount of hair clipped away.
-If a cat has torn skin from mats or is suffering from other complications, like flystrike, then using anesthesia will often be less stressful for the cat.
+In some cases, a vet may choose to anesthetize a cat to groom them effectively.
+This may be used if a longhaired cat with extremely matted hair has been rescued and needs a significant amount of hair clipped away.
+If a cat has torn skin from mats or is suffering from other complications, like flystrike, using anesthesia will often be less stressful.

 A well-groomed cat will be much more comfortable than one with dirty and matted fur.
-So, rather than put off those grooming sessions because you know that your cat doesn’t like them, consider sedating your cat to keep them comfortable without any unnecessary stress.
+So, rather than putting off those grooming sessions because you know your cat doesn’t like them, consider having your cat anesthetized to keep them comfortable without any unnecessary stress.

 Featured Image Credit: Pxhere